-- 1. Residential development will be supported in the following locations: - a. within the Hill Ridware Settlement Boundary, which is amended by this Neighbourhood Plan (see Figure 3.1); - b. within the site allocated in Policy MR02; - c. infilling of small gaps within existing building frontages within Hill Ridware; - d. redevelopment of existing buildings, providing it does not involve the demolition of a heritage asset. - 2.
+- 1. New residential development will be supported within the Hill Ridware Settlement Boundary which is extended to include the site allocated for residential development in Policy MR02 (see Figure 1 of the Neighbourhood Plan).
+Redevelopment of existing buildings for residential use will be supported throughout the Neighbourhood Area. - 2.
 The mix of housing types, sizes and tenures in residential development should demonstrate regard for the latest evidence of housing need, including the needs of an ageing population. - 3.
 Any required provision of affordable housing should be an integral part of the development scheme and of similar specification to market housing so as to be tenure blind. - 4.
 All new dwellings should have the following: - a.
 Discreetly located and screened storage for bins and recycling; - b.
 Secure and covered storage for cycles; - c.
 Access to private or shared amenity space. - 5.
-Housing should be designed to be flexible to meet differing and changing demands, including home working. - 6.
-Residential development should demonstrate high standards of design to create a locally distinctive sense of place, meeting the requirements of design and other policies.
+Housing should be designed to be flexible to meet differing and changing demands, including home working.